dumontal/blog-posts/README.md

 # blog-posts

-Blog posts, published or not
+This repository contains blog posts that I may or may not have published.
+Isn't it a useful description ?